Christine Murray’s new book ‘bind’ – launch October 8th!

 Come to the launch, read ‘bind’, visit Christine’s Poethead database or all of the above!
 You’ll find Poethead at https://poethead.wordpress.com/

 Launch of Canticle, May 15th, Irish Writers’ Centre

 Liz McSkeane’s first novel, “Canticle,” a historical detective thriller set in Renaissance Spain, was launched by Anthony Glavin in the Irish Writers’ Centre on May 15th.
 “Canticle” is based on the life of the Spanish mystic poet St. John of the Cross and was a winner in the IWC/Greenbean Novel Fair, 2016.
 Anthony Glavin was one of the Novel Fair judges and gave a generous and thought-provoking introduction to the novel.
 Many friends assembled for the celebrations, including veterans of the Brook’s writing group, the Troika and even some visitors who came all the way from Scotland!
 Great to see “Canticle” out in the world at last and thanks to all those who played their part in making it happen!

-New collection from Jo Burns, publication 2018, date to be confirmed
+New collection from Jo Burns, publication 2018, date now confirmed for November 6th!

 Turas Press is delighted to announce that Turas Press will publish the first full collection, “White Horses”, from award-winning poet Jo Burns, later this year.
 Jo was born in Northern Ireland and lives in Germany where she works as a freelance translator, board member for a foundation supporting rural development projects in East Africa and India, and raising three teenagers.